 The "Admiral" transmission is equipped with two shift levers.
-Both gear shift levers extend through the dash and move top to bottom.
-The Forward/Reverse shift lever is located to the left of the High/Low shift lever.
-Forward gear is located to the top of neutral and reverse gear to the bottom of neutral.
+The Forward/Neutral/Reverse shift lever is located through the lower kick panel and moves side to side.
+Forward gear is located to the left of neutral and reverse gear to the right of neutral.
 PLEASE OBSERVE CAUTIONS.

-The High/Low range shift lever is located to the right of the Forward/Reverse shift lever on the dash.
+The High/Low range shift lever is located in the upper dash.
 High range is selected when the lever is in the up position and should be used for most driving conditions.
 Low range is selected when the lever is in the down position.